Chocolate Peanut Butter Baked Oatmeal

 Instructions

-- Preheat oven to 350.
-Grease an oven safe 8×8 baking dish by spraying with cooking spray
+- Preheat the oven to 350 degrees F. Grease an oven safe 8×8 baking dish by spraying with cooking spray

-- In a mixing bowl, combine egg, almond milk, peanut butter, honey, melted coconut oil until combined.
+- In a mixing bowl, combine egg, almond milk, peanut butter, melted coconut oil and honey until combined.
 Stir in oatmeal, cinnamon and chocolate chips.

-- Pour batter in greased baking dish.
-Bake for 30-35 minutes until cooked + starting to brown.
+- Pour the batter in greased baking dish.
+Bake for 30-35 minutes until cooked through.
+The top should start to brown and should be set.

 Notes